 All photos: K. Litak

-Han-Gorski opened with Bruch's Kol Nidrei, showcasing his mastery of the viola on a recently acquired copy of the Balestreri viola from 1775) and violin.
-The violin was a replica of the Balestrieri,1767, that Adam played for over 50 years.
-It was followed by Gabriel Faure's Après un rêve, Jasha Heifetz's arrangement for strings of Alexander Glazunow's Adagio, Pablo de Sarasate's Romanca Andaluza and Leopold Godowsky's Alt Wien.
-The audience had the rare occasion to listen to Adam's effortless performance as he retired from public concerts after a long and illustrious career as a concertmaster and soloist.
+Han-Gorski commenced the concert with Bruch's Kol Nidrei, showcasing his mastery of the viola on a recently acquired copy of the Balestreri viola from 1775 and the violin.
+The violin itself was a replica of the Balestrieri from 1767, an instrument Adam had played for over 50 years.
+The program continued with Gabriel Faure's Après un rêve, Jasha Heifetz's arrangement for strings of Alexander Glazunov's Adagio, Pablo de Sarasate's Romanca Andaluza, and Leopold Godowsky's Alt Wien.
+The audience was treated to the rare privilege of witnessing Adam's effortless performance as he retired from public concerts after a long and illustrious career as a concertmaster and soloist.
 Additionally, Adam showcased his talent on a replica of the Wilemotte Stradivarius from 1734.
-Han-Gorski was accompanied on piano by Anton Melnichenko and Ekaterina Knyazeva.
+Accompanying him on piano were Anton Melnichenko and Ekaterina Knyazeva.

-The event was created as a joint venture of the Landmark Center, which served as the venue for both the concert and the exhibition; Schubert Club generously offered grand piano, and Ramsey County Historical Society facilitated webinars about the project.
-The East Side Freedom Library helped with community engagement and publicity.
+This event was made possible through the collaborative efforts of the Landmark Center, which served as the venue for both the concert and the exhibition.
+The Schubert Club generously provided a grand piano, while the Ramsey County Historical Society facilitated webinars highlighting the project.
+The East Side Freedom Library played a significant role in community engagement and publicity.

 Elizabeth Suszynski joined us with her book about Cold War Era immigration, marking the start of Phase Three of the Kalejdoskop Project,